cypress-io/cypress/cypress/v0.0/documentation/4-Guides/5-Network Requests.md

 Each [`cy.route`](https://on.cypress.io/api/route) you provide will automatically route those requests to specific responses and control their body, response headers, or even force additional network delay.

-When you start a server and provide a routing table, Cypress will display this under Routes in the Command Log.
+When you start a server and provide a routing table, Cypress will display this under "Routes" in the Command Log.

 ![Routing Table](https://cloud.githubusercontent.com/assets/1268976/10780221/91743ab8-7d11-11e5-9fe1-8bcbdf5e344c.png)

 Once you start a server with [`cy.server`](https://on.cypress.io/api/server), all requests will be controllable for the remainder of the test.
-When a new test runs, Cypress will restore the default behavior and remove all routing + stubbing.
+When a new test runs, Cypress will restore the default behavior and remove all routing and stubbing.
 For a complete reference of the API and options, refer to the documentation for each command.

 - [`cy.server`](https://on.cypress.io/api/server)
 - [`cy.route`](https://on.cypress.io/api/route)

+***

 # Fixtures

 When stubbing a response, you typically need to manage potentially large and complex JSON objects.
-Cypress has first class support for [fixtures](https://on.cypress.io/guides/creating-fixtures), and even allows you to integrate fixture syntax directly into responses.
+Cypress has support for [fixtures](https://on.cypress.io/guides/creating-fixtures), and even allows you to integrate fixture syntax directly into responses.

 ```javascript